-If you are seeking a job outside of the United States, be aware that many employers will ask you for a curriculum vitae (or “CV”), perhaps with an accompanying profile, rather than for a “resume.”
-This can be confusing, since in the US curriculum vitae are used almost exclusively for jobs in academia, scientific research fields, and the medical professions.
+If you're seeking a job outside of the United States, be aware that many employers will ask you for a curriculum vitae (CV), perhaps with an accompanying profile, rather than for a resume.
+In the U.S. this can be confusing because CVs are used almost exclusively for jobs in academia, scientific research fields, and the medical professions.

-US CVs are credential-based, using functional categories to list one’s education, publications, honors and awards, research experience, training, and professional appointments.
-International curriculum vitae, though, are structured more like resumes, with a few important differences.
+U.S. CVs are credential-based, using functional categories to list one’s education, publications, honors and awards, research experience, training, and professional appointments.
+International CVs, though, are structured more like resumes, with a few important differences.

 International Curriculum Vitae Requirements

-Depending upon the country to which you are applying, you may be required to provide personal information which it would be illegal (because of age discrimination and other EEOC employment laws) for employers to solicit in the United States.
+Depending upon the country to which you're applying, you may be required to provide personal information.
+In the U.S. it's illegal for employers to solicit certain information because of age discrimination and other EEOC employment laws.

-The types of information that you might need to provide include your date and place of birth, nationality, gender, your marital status / number of children and their ages, your language skills, religion, health status, and / or your passport number.
+The types of information you might need to provide include your date and place of birth, nationality, gender, your marital status, number of children and their ages, your language skills, religion, health status, and your passport number.
 Many international employers also require candidates to include pictures on their resumes.

 Tips for Writing an International Curriculum Vitae

-Preparing an international curriculum vitae will take more research and effort than drafting a US resume or CV.
+Preparing an international CV will take more research and effort than drafting a U.S. resume or CV.
 Fortunately, there are resources which can help you.
 Here are important steps to follow.

-Do your research: Before you start writing your international CV, find out what the particular requirements are for the country you are targeting.
-One good source is VisualCV, which lists the elements required not only for regions (North America, Australia, and the United Kingdom, Europe, the Middle East and Africa, Asia, and South America), but also for a few of the individual countries within those regions.
+Do your research: Before you start writing your international CV, find out what the particular requirements are for the country you're targeting.
+One good source is VisualCV, which lists the elements required not only for regions (North America, Australia, the United Kingdom, Europe, the Middle East and Africa, Asia, and South America), but also for a few of the individual countries within those regions.

-Determine Optimal Page Length: Different countries have different expectations for the length of CVs.
-In Germany and Greece, five-page CVs are common; in the UK, two is the norm.
+Determine optimal page length: Different countries have different expectations for the length of CVs.
+In Germany and Greece, five-page CVs are common and in the U.K., two is the norm.

 Translate your CV: Although not all international jobs require that you speak the language of the country where you’ll be working and residing, many do.
 The best way to prove your linguistic competency is to translate your CV into the language spoken by the employer.
 If you doubt your proficiency, have a native or advanced speaker proofread your translated CV for errors.

-Spring for a professional headshot: If you are submitting your CV to an employer that requires a photograph, have a professional one taken.
+Spring for a professional headshot: If you're submitting a CV to an employer that requires a photograph, have a professional one taken.